paulmiggiels/EasyStepper/README.md

 This project is licensed under the MIT License - see [license.txt](license.txt) for details.

 ## Acknowledgements
 This library is loosely based on the [CheapStepper library](https://github.com/tyhenry/CheapStepper)
+Fritzing-parts for the schematics were copied from [tardate's X113647 repository](https://github.com/tardate/X113647Stepper)

 #### Keywords